MarkGotham/MusoRepo/README.md

 # 'MusoRepo': a Directory of Resources for Computational Musicology

 This is a list of links to resources for computational musicology, with a focus on working with symbolic scores.
+All of the resources are free and open source/access, except where specified ('[not free]').

 There are other, excellent lists out there compiled and hosted by institutions like:
 * [CCARH's Digital Resources for Musicology](http://wiki.ccarh.org/wiki/Digital_Resources_for_Musicology)